bcorcoran/howto-dw1830-arch-linux-endeavouros/README.md

 This guide is a how to get a Dell DW1830 Wifi/BT card (Broadcom 43602 + Broadcom BCM20703A1) working in Arch Linux or EndeavourOS

 I can't confirm on Arch Linux specifically, but EndeavourOS incorrectly detects the DW1830 and loads the wrong kernel drivers.
 As a side effect, the bluetooth service is disabled by default.
+In my particular instance, the DW1830 is installed in a Dell XPS 15 9560.
+This is a non-OEM setup so it's possible not everything in this guide will apply.

+## Guide
-The solution is to uninstall `broadcom-wl-dkms` and/or `broadcom-wl` and then enable the bluetooth service.
+The general solution is to uninstall `broadcom-wl-dkms` and/or `broadcom-wl` and then enable the bluetooth service.

 For example: